Joker (Jack Napier): Praises from future successors

-Have you ever danced with the devil in the pale moonlight?
+You ever dance with the devil in the pale moonlight?

-The character's quote "Have you ever danced with the devil in the pale moonlight?" has become synonymous with the character as well as one of the character's most iconic phrases.
+The character's quote "You ever dance with the devil in the pale moonlight?" has become synonymous with the character as well as one of the character's most iconic phrases.
 The quote was nominated for the American Film Institute's 100 Movie Quotes list, but did not make the list.
 The quote was the title track for the unreleased song written by Prince for his soundtrack for the film.
 The track, titled "Dance with the Devil", was cut by Prince due to the darker tone of the song not fitting in with the rest of the upbeat songs on the soundtrack.
 It was replaced at the last second with "Batdance".
 Throughout the music videos for the singles released from the album, Prince was dressed as an amalgam of Nicholson's Joker and Keaton's Batman in a persona he titled Gemini.
 Nicholson's Joker can be heard in soundbytes during songs like "Batdance" and "Partyman".